 If you are receiving housing benefit, please contact the housing benefit department directly to query your benefit entitlement or to inform them of any changes in your circumstances.
 Please visit the benefits page for more information including contact details.

-Universal Credit support and advice hub
+Universal Credit support

 Contact the H&F Link and Support team on 020 8753 1587 for advice and support for Universal Credit.
 You can also email the team at firstname.lastname@example.org